 Weight and Packed Size

 Windbreakers are lightweight and packable by nature, which is one of the main reasons they are such a functional type of jacket.
-Some designs prioritize minimalism more than others—the ultralight, 1.7-ounce Black Diamond Deploy, for example, miraculously packs down to the size of a pudgy Clif Bar.
+Some designs prioritize minimalism more than others—the ultralight, 1.7-ounce Black Diamond Deploy (currently unavailable), for example, miraculously packs down to the size of a pudgy Clif Bar.
 But unless you’re a fastpacker or mountain runner with militant weight guidelines, we encourage you to first think about your intended use.
-Here’s our reasoning: For many people and outdoor activities, the weight difference between a 3.7-ounce jacket like the Patagonia Houdini and a 4.9-ounce jacket like the Arc’teryx Squamish Hoody is barely perceptible.
-But here’s what is perceptible: The Houdini is $71 less and just as windproof, while the Squamish offers much more mobility and breathability.
+Here’s our reasoning: For many people and outdoor activities, the weight difference between a 3.7-ounce jacket like the Patagonia Houdini and a 5.0-ounce jacket like the Outdoor Research Shadow Wind Hoodie is barely perceptible.

 That said, there are a few things you can expect with lighter jackets.
 Most of the time, these are 100% nylon builds (read: no stretch), and can feel akin to wearing a plastic garbage bag during high-intensity activity (unless they have built-in vents or mesh).
 Lightweight jackets often feature just one chest pocket or no pocket at all, and we see hoodless or pullover styles here too.
 Often, lighter jackets are very trim-fitting.
 But not all performance drops with weight.
 For example, running jackets typically are among the lightest windbreakers, but their thin fabric and generous venting is more suitable for high-output activities than a thicker build.
 Further, lightweight jackets are not necessarily less wind resistant than heavier options.
 In short, weight only tells part of the story when it comes to windbreakers.
 In the end, we encourage you to first determine your end use (Do you prioritize a highly breathable jacket, weather protection, a hood, etc.?) and then use the weight spec to help you whittle down your choice.